Acupuncture Frequently Asked Questions

 Is Acupuncture Painful?
 Are You Afraid of Needles?

 Acupuncture needles are very small.
-The gauge of Acupuncture needle is about the width of a human hair.
-Through my clinical experience, I have seen few people who are very sensitive to needles.
+The gauge of an Acupuncture needle is about the width of a human hair.
+Through my clinical experience, I have seen very few people who are very sensitive to needles.
 There are many techniques that we can use to distract the patients from feeling the discomfort of the needle.
 No worries!
-For the most part, it feels like a pin prick or an ant bite.
-So, if what is keeping you away from getting Acupuncture because the fear of the needle, do not worry, many practitioners are well aware of it, and we have many tools to keep you from feeling the needle.
+For the most part, it feels like a pinprick or an ant bite.
+So, if what is keeping you away from getting Acupuncture is the fear of the needle, do not worry, many practitioners are well aware of it, and we have many tools to keep you from feeling uncomfortable.

 Does Acupuncture Have Any Side Effects?
 How Do I Feel During The Acupuncture Session?

-No, there is no major side effect in Acupuncture.
+No, there are no major side effects in Acupuncture.
 The most common issue that I have seen is bruising; which will go away on its own after a few days.
-We also have herbal tincture that can help to prevent bruising.
-There are some typical sensations that you might feel at the site of the needle such as: a sensation of burning, low grade throbbing, itchy feeling, a sensation of numbness and a feeling of quick pulsate of sensation that run through a part of the body, mostly in the hands and the legs.
+We also have an herbal tincture that can help to prevent bruising.
+There are some typical sensations that you might feel at the site of the needle such as a sensation of burning, low-grade throbbing, itchy feeling, a sensation of numbness, and the feeling of a quick pulsate of sensation that runs through a part of the body, mostly in the hands and the legs.
 These sensations are the positive effect of the needles.
 They are the signs that the body is responding to the treatment.